Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 If a payment processor is a company that handles the behind-the-scenes work, a payment gateway is the entry point for online transactions, facilitating a smooth experience.
 It collects all the necessary customer data, ensures everything's kosher, and then transfers donor and card information to the payment processor.

-Yep, a lot of these terms are often used synonymously.
 Always with obfuscation, finance world!
-But with good reason—it’s not unusual for a provider like Stripe to act as both the gateway and processor, for example.
-So now that you know the differences, you’ll know what to look for, and you won't be as confused when we're accidentally inconsistent with our terms.
+But with good reason—it's not unusual for a provider like Stripe to act as both the gateway and processor, for example.
+So now that you know the differences, you'll know what to look for, and you won't be as confused when we're accidentally inconsistent with our terms.
 And one more thing… getting a Funraise account is the easiest way to have all of this and more.
 No need for the neon question mark above your head anymore!

-Also, when you're looking at articles outside the nonprofit world, you can think of the nonprofit as the merchant, their Stripe or PayPal account as a merchant account, and their payment processor is a vendor.
-The donor is the customer, and the logistics of accepting their credit card payments is similar to the way third-party payment processors accept credit and debit card payments for their goods and services.
+Also, when you're looking at articles outside the nonprofit world, you can think of the qualified nonprofit as the merchant, their Stripe or PayPal account as a merchant account, and their payment processor is a vendor.
+The donor is the customer, and the logistics of accepting their credit and debit card transactions is similar to the way third-party payment processors accept credit and debit card payments for their goods and services.
 Yes, there are many differences between the nonprofit and for profit worlds, but the logistics of accepting credit or debit card payments (depending on the payment provider) is remarkably similar.

-One more...
-What’s a digital wallet?
+What's a digital wallet?

-And here’s a fun fact: In 2021, more than 50% of global e-commerce payments were made using digital wallets (Statista).
-Payment processing services are leaning more digital, more mobile, and the transaction process and types of payment options are growing like whoa.
+And here's a fun fact: In 2021, more than 50% of global e-commerce payments were made using digital wallets (Statista).
+Payment processing services are leaning more digital, more mobile, and the transaction process and types of payment processing options are growing like whoa.

 How do payment processors work?
+8 Steps to payment success

 While you can tour the US Mint to see exactly how your cash gets made, the same isn't true for digital payment tools.
 If you're feeling mighty suspicious of all this newfangled technology—and we get it, we relate to Abe Simpson, too—here's a quick play-by-play: "How do payment processors work?"

-1. A donor makes a payment on your website.
+Step 1.
+A donor makes a payment on your website.

 It can be a small gift or a large gift, a one-time donation or a recurring subscription, event tickets, or online merch.
 The point is: they're sending you money.

-2. The donor’s financial information enters the payment gateway.
+Step 2.
+The donor's financial information enters the payment gateway.

 Whee!
 Honestly, we thought this tour would be boring.

-3. The payment gateway collects, verifies, and encrypts the information.
+Step 3.
+The payment gateway collects, verifies, and encrypts the information.

 Just double-checking that your donor's info hasn't been stolen by robots.
 Once everything's safe and secure, it can get processed.

-4. The accepted donation moves on to the payment processor.
+Step 4.
+The accepted donation moves on to the payment processor.

 Acceptance is so sweet.
 Time to spend some quality time with the payment processor!

-5. The payment processor starts the official transfer process.
+Step 5.
+The payment processor starts the official transfer process.

 It securely sends the card data from the check-out page to the donor's card network (be it Visa, Mastercard, or something else).

-6. The network says yay or nay.
+Step 6.
+The network says yay or nay.

 The card network either authorizes or declines the payment depending on whether funds are available.
 Assuming the payment is authorized …

-7. The bank sends you the funds.
+Step 7.
+The bank sends you the funds.

 Thank you!

-8. You get the donation in your account.
+Step 8.
+You get the donation in your account.

 Watch out for incoming donation funds!
 Now, to make big ol' impact with those gifts.